DoKu88/coinTrackCase/README.md

 To start and run the database (after logging in):
 1. conda activate coin
-2. Initialize database and empty tables: python setup_mysql_server.py
+2. Initialize database and empty tables: <br>
+python setup_mysql_server.py
-3. Start Database Updater to run continuously in own window: python db_updater.py
+3. Start Database Updater to run continuously in own window: <br>
+python db_updater.py
-4. Start user interact, note that main function runs demo for us, but we can change to be more user interactive: python user_interact.py
+4. Start user interact, note that main function runs demo for us, but we can change to be more user interactive: <br>
+python user_interact.py